You are here

 Meditation in Kundalini Yoga contains specific, practical tools that carefully and precisely support the mind and guide the body through the use of breath, mantra, mudra, and focus.
 The range and variety of meditation techniques in the Kundalini Yoga tradition is truly extraordinary.
-Yogi Bhajan passed on hundreds of meditations tailored to specific applications.
+There are hundreds of kundalini meditations tailored to specific applications.
 There are meditations that reduce stress, work on addictions, increase vitality, and clear chakras, to name a few.
 While there exist many, many styles and approaches to meditation, what sets this approach to meditation apart is its precision, effectiveness, and practicality.

 Cleansing the Mind

 The best time to meditate is early in the morning, even before the dawn—but any time that is peaceful is good.
 About three minutes after you begin, many thoughts may start bubbling up to your awareness, including thoughts you don’t want to have.
 That is the time to let those thoughts just pass by without getting stuck or attached or identifying with them.
 This is the process of meditation, and the more you meditate, the less potent those thoughts that arise from your subconscious mind will be, and the less they will have the power to affect your mind, your thoughts, your emotions, your life.

 If you can be physically still, the mind slowly becomes still.
 When the thoughts still, that is a special time that brings a coziness to the being.
 As you gradually develop that still and cozy state, the ‘thought-hitting’ process becomes shorter and shorter.